iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > You are trying to download the free ringtones for my phone but it won't let you<br> :date: __2021-02-20 06:33:56__

-> Not working all the time<br> :date: __2021-01-30 13:13:44__

-> Unfortunately after consistant use of the app for a worthy cause, the battery life on my new Samsing S10 no longer lasts day even with minimal interaction.
-Will have to purchase a new phone.<br> :date: __2021-01-24 19:30:38__

 #### 1-star reviews